Voltstriker/Sons-of-Valour-Discord-Bot/README.md

 1. Download the latest release or clone this repository
 2. Register a Discord bot on the [developer portal](https://discord.com/developers/applications)
 3. Update the .env file with the necessary credentials
-4. Install the necessary requirements using the command: `python -m pip install -r requirements.txt`
+4. Install the application requirements using the command: `python -m pip install -r requirements.txt`
 5. Launch the application using the command: `python bot.py`

 > **Note**: You may need to replace `python` with `py`, `python3`, `python3.11`, etc. depending on what Python versions you have installed on the machine.